+ What NZ Laser / IPL qualifications are going to be available in future?

 Please note that NZ Laser Training courses are already providing a higher level of learning than the proposed NZQA unit would be delivering.
 For example if you wish to learn laser, skin rejuvenation, laser safety, laser safety officer or more advanced IPL or hair removal training.

-Our tutors are selected for their specific laser & IPL clinical and technical skills and experience as well as their ability to engage the trainees in a fun and interactive way, who wants to be bored to tears with technical boring laser science or an old fashioned delivery?
-We love laser science, it’s what we specialise in, we are passionate and experienced trainers with many years of varied experience including medical and pharmaceutical qualifications, appearance medicine and beauty expertise.
+Our Educators are selected for their specific laser & IPL clinical and technical skills and experience as well as their ability to engage the trainees in a fun and interactive way.
+Who wants to be bored to tears with technical boring laser science or an old fashioned delivery?
+We love laser science, it’s what we specialise in, we are passionate and experienced educators with many years of varied experience including medical and pharmaceutical qualifications, appearance medicine and beauty expertise.

 + What changes are happening with regulations and bylaws that will affect IPL (Pulsed light) & laser operators in NZ?

-There are three main areas that are to be affected, the Auckland City Council has a bylaw in effect as at July 2014 which will ensure operators must have mandatory training and/ or experience, The minister of health in Parliament has a members bill underway that will eventually become law, we expect this to closely align with the Auckland City Council Bylaw, the final part is the 2013 TROQ review of training standards under the NZQA framework (NZ Qualifications) ,this is a major undertaking which means the restructuring of all NZ recognised Beauty Therapy qualifications; currently there are no NZQA standards specific to IPL (Pulsed light) or cosmetic lasers, as far as we are aware the new NZQA units that will be created will not include Lasers, only IPL.
+There are three main areas that are to be affected, the Auckland Council has a bylaw in effect as at July 2014 which will ensure operators must have mandatory training and/ or experience, The minister of health in Parliament has a members bill underway that will eventually become law, we expect this to closely align with the Auckland Council Bylaw, the final part is the review of training standards under the NZQA framework (NZ Qualifications) ,this is a major undertaking which means the restructuring of all NZ recognised Beauty Therapy qualifications; as far as we are aware the new NZQA units that have been created do not the full range of modalitries just IPL & Lasers for hair removal.

-Our training references the recognised AS/NZS:4173:2004 “Guide to the safe use of lasers in healthcare” and other relevant safety standards, the training we provide is based on non-negotiable laser science principles, simplified laser physics and real world scenarios for in-depth clinical knowledge and comprehension.
+Our training references the Latest and updated AS/NZS standards, the training we provide is based on non-negotiable laser science principles, simplified laser physics and real world scenarios for in-depth clinical knowledge and comprehension.

 In short we know our stuff!